RashidCodes/azure_dbt_core/README.md

-# Sample DBT project with CICD
+# Run DBT Core on Azure with Containerapps

 # Reference
 ## Improve the build time of build pipelines